 A Pilgrim Road, a Stone Mansion, and a Two-Star Kitchen

-The road running north from Pamplona through the Pyrenean foothills has been worn smooth by centuries of pilgrims walking toward Santiago de Compostela.
-At kilometre 16 of the N-135, the route passes an old stone mansion that has witnessed that procession for generations.
-What those pilgrims could not have anticipated is what now occupies the upper floor: a three-table gourmet dining room where chef David Yárnoz runs one of the more quietly serious creative kitchens in northern Spain.
-The setting does not announce itself with a city address or a celebrated neighbourhood name.
+At kilometre 16 of the N-135, north of Pamplona, the route passes an old stone mansion on the Camino Francés.
+What those pilgrims could not have anticipated is what now occupies the upper floor: a two-Michelin-star dining room where chef David Yárnoz runs a creative Spanish fine dining kitchen in northern Spain.
+The setting announces itself with the countryside and the weight of the building itself.
 It announces itself with the silence of the countryside and the weight of the building itself.

-Spain's two-Michelin-star tier is crowded with ambition, and the country's creative restaurant scene has produced some of the most-discussed cooking in Europe over the past two decades.
+Spain's two-Michelin-star tier is crowded with ambition, and the country's creative restaurant scene has produced notable cooking over the past two decades.
 The names most associated with that movement tend to cluster in the Basque Country, Catalonia, and Madrid: Arzak in San Sebastián, Disfrutar in Barcelona, DiverXO in Madrid, Mugaritz in Errenteria.
 Navarra sits adjacent to all of that activity but occupies a quieter position in the conversation.
 Molino de Urdániz is the clearest argument that the region deserves a more prominent place in it.

 The Format: Two Restaurants Under One Roof